malgorithms/toffee/README.md

       :}
 #}
 ```

+Note that with Toffee's syntax, since brackets enclose regions not directives, your editor
+will let you collapse and expand sections of code.
+And if you click on one of the brackets in most
+editors, it will highlight the matching bracket.

 Eco has a nice auto-escaping feature.
 If you want to escape for HTML, URL's, or JS in Toffee,
 you can do that with a function of your choice.